sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 The putative mitochondrial sequences of white spruce and Norway spruce show high sequence similarity, over 98% nucleotide identity, but only 60% of the Norway spruce putative mitochondrial sequences are covered by alignments of the white spruce sequences.

-Repeats compose 386 kbp (~7%) of the mitochondrial genome.
-Simple repeats, the LINE Jockey and the LTR Copia and Gypsy are the most common repeats, shown in [Figure 4][].
+Repeats compose 386 kbp (6.4%) of the mitochondrial genome.
+Simple repeats and LTR Copia, ERV1 and Gypsy are the most common repeats, shown in [Figure 4][].

 <a name="figure-2"></a>